 Along with the base dimensions, we will also supply you and your builder with detailed drawings of the cabin itself, so that you can decide where you want to locate all inlet and outlet pipes, for water and sewage.

-Log Cabin Foundation Specifications
+Log Cabin Base Specifications

-For a standard, single storey cabin, we require a base 6 inch 804 hardstone and 5 inch concrete.
+For a standard, single storey cabin, we require a base 6 inch 804 hardstone and 5-inch concrete.
 (30-33 N concrete.)

-Foundations for smaller single room log cabins
+Foundations for smaller single-room log cabins

 If you’re building a single room cabin, less than 25 square metres, you can place this on blocks.

-You will need rows of blocks, maximum one metre apart.
+You will need rows of blocks, maximum of one metre apart.
 On top of this, you will need lengths of 4″ x 3″ treated timber, at 800mm centres, running perpendicular to the rows of block.